bokkypoobah/SantimentCrowdsale/audit/SAN.md

     address public SUBSCRIPTION_MODULE = 0x00000000;
     address public beneficiary;

-    // BK NOTE This is a variable not a constant uint public PLATFORM_FEE_PER_10000 = 1; //0.01%
+    // BK NOTE This is a variable not a constant.
+Would be better written as platformFeePer10000 uint public PLATFORM_FEE_PER_10000 = 1; //0.01%
     uint public totalOnDeposit;
     uint public totalInCirculation;